TheRyan1/Practical/README.md

 # ToDo Tracker

 ## About :
-In this task you will create a fullstack ToDo application using the following technologies
+In this project you will create a fullstack ToDo application using the following technologies

 - NodeJS
 - ExpressJS